 As a member of West Central Electric Cooperative, this is your business.
 While other electric consumers are paying some huge corporation for their electricity, WCE members are basically paying themselves for their own electricity.
 After operating expenses for the co-op are met each year, any funds (profits) that remain are assigned to the members in the form of capital credit allocations which are your share of the amount paid for actual electric service, based on the cost of your electricity for the year.
 Capital credits are the cooperative's equity.
 They make it possible to secure loans and maintain facilities and services.
 When the equity level is high enough, the board of directors authorizes the disbursement of capital credits.
 As of Dec.
-2022, West Central Electric has repaid more than \$31 million in capital credits to its members!
+2023, West Central Electric has repaid more than \$39 million in capital credits to its members!
 What else do Electric Cooperatives do?

 Obviously the number-one goal of a rural electric cooperative is to provide safe, reliable and affordable electricity to our members.
 But that is just one of the ways electric cooperatives work for their member-owners.
 Safety Programs--We offer several safety programs and demonstrations appropriate for all ages from preschool children to adults at schools, businesses, area 4-H meetings, businesses and community groups.
 Rural Electric Youth Tour and CYCLE -- Each year, West Central Electric sends delegates to Washington, D.C. for the National Rural Electric Youth Tour, and to Jefferson City for the Cooperative Youth Conference and Leadership Experience known as CYCLE.
 Scholarship Programs -- West Central offers three scholarship programs to students in our service area.
 Energy Efficiency/Rebate Programs -- West Central Electric offers rebates to members who install energy-efficient appliances and provides its members with information on using electricity efficiently and easy steps they can take to reduce their energy consumption and therefore save money on their electric bills.
 Committment to Local Communities -- One of the core values of Touchstone Energy Cooperatives is a commitment to their local communities.
 WCE donates both time and money to various community events and organizations.
 One of the cooperative's biggest areas of interest is area 4-H and FFA.
 The cooperative helps sponsor county 4-H and FFA fairs, and cooperative employees donate time to judge at area fairs, serve as 4-H project leaders and judge at area and district speech contests.
 The cooperative is also a sponsor of various school and community events throughout its service area, and co-op employees also serve on many different boards and leadership teams from chambers of commerce to economic development boards to coordinators of programs like CHOICES.
 The coop's newest venture is Operation RoundUp, which provides funding for various community and school projects in the service area.
-A history...celebrating 60 years of serving co-ops Since its formation in 1961 by six generation and transmission cooperatives, Associated Electric Cooperative (which is the power supplier for distribution cooperatives like West Central Electric) has grown under the leadership of its member-directed board and management.
-Today, Associated Electric has a strong financial position, diverse power supply, integrated transmission system and is positioned as one of the lowest-cost generation and transmission cooperatives in the nation.
-Throughout the years of change and challenge, Associated Electric has never lost focus of the reason it was formed: to provide an economical and reliable power supply and support services to its members.
-REA history Once upon a time, electric service was a luxury enjoyed only in cities, where the concentration of people was high enough to make it economical.
-Meanwhile, in sparsely populated rural areas where electrification wasn't profitable, people were left in the dark -- and left behind.